-STEVEN ASCHER is an Academy Award-nominated director and writer.
+STEVEN ASCHER is an Oscar- and Emmy-nominated director and writer.
 He’s author of The Filmmaker’s Handbook, a bestselling text, and has taught filmmaking, most recently as a visiting professor at Harvard.
 The Washington Post and Rolling Stone call his work “Superb.”

 Troublesome Creek: a Midwestern (co-directed with Jeanne Jordan) won the Grand Jury Prize and Audience Award at Sundance, was nominated for an Oscar and received many other awards.
 It was released theatrically and broadcast on PBS The American Experience, the BBC premier documentary strand Storyville, ZDF Germany and many others.